 - If not all MBMS subframes allocated in MCCH are needed for transmission of existing MBMS services, the left over MBMS subframes can be used for unicast.
 However (from LS response to question 1a in R1-134985), it is not possible to multiplex MBMS and unicast transmissions in the same subframe.

 - (As a consequence of answer 3c in LS response in Tdoc R2-133728) Because the minimum MCCH modification period is 5.12 seconds, and initial talk spurts need much lower latency, once the MBMS session start for that talk group has been received, the eNB continually sends the TMGI(s) on the MCCH.
 To avoid excessive end to end speech delay, MCH Scheduling Information (MSI) is sent every 80ms to indicate whether or not data for an individual TMGI is sent on the MBMS subframes.

+- Pre-established eMBMS bearer may be setup as a generic eMBMS bearer to multiplex multiple group communications under a single TMGI (see subclause 6.1.2.1a)

 3. Unicast bearers are used for uplink communication.
 In certain cases (e.g. eMBMS is not supported) unicast is also used for DL.